sajjjadayobi/sajjjadayobi/README.md

-# Hi there, I'm Sajjad Ayoubi 👋
+# Hi, I’m Sajjad Ayoubi 👋

-Growing up, I always wanted to make new things.
-When I learned about Computer Science in my teens, I realized that I could make cool things with it.
-Since then, Artificial Intelligence became my tool for doing so.
-I've used Youtube's open courses as my university to learn Programming, English, Math, AI, and many other subjects.
-Every day, I strive to be better 1% at a time, and to be more productive.
-My interests include Neuroscience and Psychology, Personal Development, and Making Friends with Nice People.
+At 23, I currently lead a team @ Divar.ir, the largest classified ad platform in the Middle East.
+My team and I are dedicated to optimize human-in-the-loop processes with advanced technologies like LLMs and other machine learning techniques.
+Over the years, I’ve developed a keen interest in deep learning and machine learning, striving to create solutions that tackle real-world problems in various sectors.

-- I'm a Data Scientist working on fun and useful projects in indusrty 😙
+I became fascinated with coding as a teenager, enjoying how it allowed me to construct things and learn from failures without significant cost.
+This led me to teach myself through resources like YouTube, where I learned not just programming but also English, AI, etc. I believe in the power of small, daily improvements with books, blogs and videos.
+I’m also intrested in psychology, decision making and neuroscience or anything related to human nature.
+Writing helps me to process what I’ve learned and to share insights with others.
+I write knowlege docs, personal and life docs and many other things 😃
-- If you want to get in touch visit my [website](http://sajjjadayobi.github.io/)
+- If you want to get in touch visit my [site](http://sajjjadayobi.github.io/)

 ## News
-- Check out my article about [How to create a Github that gives you a job in Machine Learning?](https://medium.com/@sadeveloper360/a-github-that-gives-you-a-job-in-machine-learning-7654e3d26231)
+- Check out my article about [A Github that gives you a job in ML](https://medium.com/@sadeveloper360/a-github-that-gives-you-a-job-in-machine-learning-7654e3d26231)